alemesa/mapbox-covid19/TUTORIAL.md

 }
 ```

-Mapbox works by providing a source (your `data` object) and a layer (we will use circle style for this tutorial)
+Mapbox works by providing a source (your `data` object) and a layer (we will use _circle_ style for this tutorial)

-🗒️`NOTE`: you need to reference the source id on the layer.
+🗒️`NOTE`: You need to reference the source ID on the layer.

 By putting together these concepts your code should look like this by now: